google/youtube-8m/README.md

 [appropriately configured](https://cloud.google.com/ml/docs/how-tos/getting-set-up)
 Google Cloud Platform account.
 Since you will be running code and accessing data files in the cloud, you do not need to install any libraries or download the training data.
-If you would like to be able to run Tensorboard or test your code locally before deploying it to the cloud, see the [Testing Locally](#testing-locally) section.
+If you would like to test your code locally before deploying it to the cloud, see the [Testing Locally](#testing-locally) section.